munkhtsogt/CS572/README.md

 # CS572

-This is a proof of concepts of what we learned in CS572
+This is a proof of concepts of Node.js, TypeScript, AngularJS & Mongodb we learned in CS572